-The podcast, that’s available on iTunes and Google Podcasts is grouped together with the aid of county and place and capabilities a chain of interviews carried out by Lachkovic remaining summer season.
+The podcast available on iTunes and Google Podcasts is grouped with the aid of county and place and capabilities a chain of interviews carried out by Lachkovic remaining summer season.

 With 2018 said to be the maximum fruitful in the industry’s records, Lachkovic speaks to winemakers and grape growers from across England.

-The first episode features producers from East Sussex and interviews with Will Davenport of Davenport Vineyards (whose low intervention winemaking methods received the organisation this year’s Amorim Sustainability Award for a Company), Kristin Syltevik from natural manufacturer Oxney Estate, qvevri-consumer Ben Walgate of Tillingham Wines, and David Carr Taylor of Carr Taylor Wines, one among England’s oldest industrial growers.
+The first episode features producers from East Sussex and interviews with Will Davenport of Davenport Vineyards (whose low intervention winemaking methods received the organization this year’s Amorim Sustainability Award for a Company), Kristin Syltevik from natural manufacturer Oxney Estate, every-consumer Ben Walgate of Tillingham Wines, and David Carr Taylor of Carr Taylor Wines, one among England’s oldest industrial growers.

-Next Lachkovic actions to Kent, talking to Charlie Holland of Gusbourne, Josh Donaghay-Spire of Chapel Down and Adrian Pike of Westwell Wines.
+Next Lachkovic action to Kent, talking to Charlie Holland of Gusbourne, Josh Donaghay-Spire of Chapel Down, and Adrian Pike of Westwell Wines.
 In Surrey, he interviews Nick Wenman of natural manufacturer Albury Vineyard and John Worontshak from Denbies & Litmus Wines.

-Finally, inside the east of England and London, former MP Sir Kenneth Carlisle of Wyken Vineyards and Sergio Verillo of Blackbook Winery expand on their wines.
+Finally, inside England and London, former MP Sir Kenneth Carlisle of Wyken Vineyards and Sergio Verillo of Blackbook Winery expand on their wines.